aiida-vasp/aiida-vasp/doc/wf/singlecalc.rst

       .. automethod:: start

          Runs an AmnCalculation using the given uuid of a NscfCalculation.
-Modifies wannier_settings from the nscf calculation it continues from transparently using an InlineCalculation.
+Modifies wannier_parameters from the nscf calculation it continues from transparently using an InlineCalculation.

       .. automethod:: end